carlosluquec/CarlosLuqueC/README.md

 * ⚡ I'm Carlos a Electronic Engineer Graduate from ***Saint Bonaventure University (Bogotá, Colombia)***
 * 🌍 I'm living in Bogotá, Colombia
-* 🌱 I'm focused on Backend projects with Java and Node
+* 🌱 I'm focused on Backend projects with Java and Go
-* 🐹 I'm currently learning Go
+* 🐹 I'm currently learning Python
 * 📧 You can contact me at [carlosluquej@outlook.com](mailto:carlosluquej@outlook.com)

 ---